 W.4.1.2 Control-plane procedure

 The multicast session security context consists of the MBS session ID, MBS keys and the corresponding key ID.
 The MBS keys include MBS Service Key (MSK) and MBS Traffic Key (MTK).
 MBS traffic is protected with the MTK.
 The MSK is used to protect the MTK when the MTK is delivered to the UE.
-The MSK ID and MTK ID are determined as specified in Clause 6.3.2.1 and clause 6.3.3.1 of TS 33.246 [102].
+The identification for every MSK and MTK are determined as specified in Clause 6.3.2.1 and clause 6.3.3.1 of TS 33.246 [102].

-The MBSF generates the MSK and its key ID for a MBS session and distributes the MSK to the MB-SMF and MBSTF.
-The MBSF shall distribute them to MB-SMF either upon request by the MB-SMF (i.e., pull) or when a new MSK is generated (i.e., push).
+The MBSF generates the MSK and its key ID for a MBS session.
+Afterwards, the MBSF distributes the MSK with MBS session ID and its key ID to the MB-SMF and MBSTF.
+The MBSF shall also distribute them to MB-SMF either upon request by the MB-SMF (i.e., pull) or when a new MSK is generated (i.e., push).
 The MBSF may also include the MSK lifetime when it distributes the MSK to MBSTF.

 The MBSTF generates the MTK and its key ID for the MBS traffic protection.
 A new MTK may be generated based on the MBS session security policy.
-When the MBSTF generates a new MTK, the MBSTF shall multicast the MTK after protecting it using the MSK as specified in TS 33.246 [102].
-The MBSTF shall also provide the new MTK to the MBSF.
+When the MBSTF generates a new MTK, the MBSTF shall multicast the MTK and its key ID after protecting it using the MSK as specified in TS 33.246 [102].
+The MBSTF shall also provide the new MTK and its key ID to the MBSF.

 In the multicast session join and session establishment procedure, the SMF interacts with the MB-SMF to retrieve the multicast session security context.
 The SMF shall provide the multicast session security context to the UE if the UE is authorized to use the required multicast service.
 The UE uses the received MTK to process the protected MBS traffic until it receives a new MTK update over the user-plane.

 The MSK may be updated based on the request from MB-SMF or AS (e.g., due to the change of authorization information) or based on the local policy (e.g., key lifetime expiration).
-When the MSK is updated, the MBSF shall send the new MSK to the MB-SMF and then the MB-SMF shall trigger the session update as specified in clause 7.2.6 in TS 23.247 [103].
-The MSK and the corresponding key ID are delivered to the UEs that has joined the multicast session.
-The MBSF shall also send the new MSK to the MBSTF.
+When the MSK is updated, the MBSF shall send the new MSK with MBS session ID and its key ID to the MB-SMF and then the MB-SMF shall trigger the session update as specified in clause 7.2.6 in TS 23.247 [103].
+The MSK with MBS session ID and the corresponding key ID are delivered to the UEs that has joined the multicast session.
+The MBSF shall also send the new MSK with MBS session ID and its key ID to the MBSTF.
 The MBSTF may request a MSK to the MBSF when it does not have a valid MSK (e.g., due to the current MSK expiration).

 The MTK may be updated based on the change of the authorization information or based on the local policy (e.g. key lifetime expiration).
-In such cases, the MBSF or MB-SMF may trigger the MTK update to the MBSFT.
+In such cases, the MBSF or MB-SMF may trigger the MTK update to the MBSTF.
 The key update request message shall include the MBS session ID.
-If the MBSFT has generated a new MTK, the MBSFT shall provide the new MTK to the MBSF.
+If the MBSTF has generated a new MTK, the MBSTF shall provide the new MTK to the MBSF.
 To improve the efficiency of MTK update, the updated MTK is delivered from MBSTF to the UE using MIKEY over UDP as specified in clause 6.3.3.2 in TS 33.246 [102].
 The MSK is used to protect the updated MTK.
 The UE shall not send an error message to the MBSTF as a result of receiving an MTK message.

 ************ END OF 1st CHANGE********